senselogic/GAME_DEVELOPMENT_TEST/README.md

 *   Is surrounded by a large sea plane at zero height.
 *   Is the default landscape of the "Fantasy Landscape" asset with its outermost borders lowered to remain under the sea surface.
-*   Uses the meters as the distance unit.
+*   Uses the meter as the distance unit.
 *   Has **20** footmen, **10** grunts, **5** golems, **5** liches and the hero, spread over its land surface.

 ### The **character** :